418Coffee/caesar-salad/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-If you would like to add an language you're free to do so.
-Find a reputable source of unigram, bigram and trigram frequencies of your language and add a function similair as is done in [`language.v`](https://github.com/418Coffee/caesar-salad/blob/main/language.v).
+If you would like to add a language you're free to do so.
+Find a reputable source of unigram, bigram and trigram frequencies of your language and add a function similar as is done in [`language.v`](https://github.com/418Coffee/caesar-salad/blob/main/language.v).

 ## License